Pokemon-151-Project/Pokemon-151-Project-FE/README.md

 # `Introduction`

-## A scalable, maintainable application that maps over and displays data in digestible cards
+A scalable, maintainable application that maps over and displays data in digestible cards \
+Right now it displays Pokemon, but with small adjustments, these reusable components can display anything you want. \
+I invested in my codebase with thorough documentation, strong unit testing suites and good git practices with small, clean commits and descriptive, small PRs.

 `HTML/CSS is highly semantic, accessible and responsive for readers of all screen sizes and abilities`